Slow Cooker Gingerbread Latte ~ Seasonal favorite blend of ginger, cinnamon coffee, half and half, and more, easily made in the slow cooker.

-Brew the coffee, taking care to make it extra strong, as the milk and spices will dilute the coffee itself.
+Brew the coffee, taking care to make it extra strong.

 While the coffee brews, add the milk and half and half to the slow cooker on HIGH

-Rapidly whisk in the remaining ingredients, one at a time.
+Rapidly whisk in the spices one at a time.

-Once all the ingredients have been incorporated and the coffee has brewed, whisk the coffee into the spiced cream.
+Once all the ingredients have been incorporated and the coffee has brewed, stir or whisk the coffee into the spiced cream.